bugale/bugroup-checks/README.md

 - `githubToken`: A token with which to interact with GitHub.
 Can be omitted to use the default token.

 - `ref`: The git ref to get the checks for.
 Defaults to the pull request's head ref.

+- `delay`: The delay in seconds to wait for the checks to start running.
+Defaults to 10.

+- `interval`: The interval in seconds to wait between checking again.
+Defaults to 10.